 open/close all folders

 - In Greco-Roman mythology, there was a mortal weaver named Arachne.
-Arachne boasted of how her skills in making beautiful tapestries were better than those of Minerva, the Roman goddess of wisdom and crafts.
-Minerva grew so tired of her boasting that she turned Arachne into either a spider woman, an ordinary spider or a giant spider depending on the adaptation.
+Arachne boasted of how her skills in making beautiful tapestries were better than those of Athena/Minerva, the Goddess of wisdom and crafts.
+Athena/Minerva grew so tired of her boasting that she turned Arachne into either a spider woman, an ordinary spider or a giant spider depending on the adaptation.

 Anime and Manga